yurivish/bin/README.md

 For details on the algorithm used to compute the EDT, see the paper [Distance Transforms of Sampled Functions]( http://people.cs.uchicago.edu) by Felzenszwalb and Huttenlocher.

-The EDT implementation uses an additional improvement from the 1996 paper [An Efficient Algorithm for the Euclidean Distance Transformation](https://onlinelibrary.wiley.com/doi/abs/10.1002/scj.4690270702) for improved efficiency in the common case when you're computing the EDT of a binary image.
+For improved efficiency, the EDT implementation also uses an idea from the 1996 paper [An Efficient Algorithm for the Euclidean Distance Transformation](https://onlinelibrary.wiley.com/doi/abs/10.1002/scj.4690270702) in the common case when you're computing the EDT of a binary image.

 See the companion [Observable notebook](https://observablehq.com/@yurivish/bin) for the JavaScript API.